 If your insurance company hasn’t given you any security or burglary rating guidelines, I’ll give you some ideas.

-The table below is modified from the Graffunder insured value recommendations, which make the most sense for gun safes.
-Other safe insured value recommendations are targeted for small home safes which are much cheaper and lighter than those large enough for long guns.
+The table below is modified from the Graffunder insured value recommendations.
+These are the most applicable for gun safes.
+Other safe insured value recommendations vary widely, being based different assumptions and sizes of valuables (cash, jewelry, etc.).

 |Replacement Value of Contents (USD)||Recommended Rating|